Lima Memorial Health System Logo

 Causes

-Nevoid basal cell carcinoma nevus syndrome is a rare genetic condition.
-The main gene linked to the syndrome is known as PTCH ("patched").
+Nevoid basal cell carcinoma syndrome is a rare genetic condition.
+The main gene linked to the syndrome is known as PTCH (patched).
 A second gene, called SUFU, has also been associated with this condition.

-Abnormalities in these genes are most commonly passed down through families as an autosomal dominant trait.
+Variations in these genes are most commonly passed down through families as an autosomal dominant trait.
 This means you develop the syndrome if either parent passes the gene to you.
-If either of your parents has this syndrome, you have a 50 percent chance of having it.
-It is also possible to develop this gene defect with no family history.
+If either of your parents has this syndrome, you have a 50% chance of having it.
+It is also possible to develop this gene variation with no family history.

 Symptoms